AdobeDocs/analytics.pt-BR/help/analyze/reports-analytics/reports-customize/customizing-reports-overview.md

  -->

 O período de tempo do relatório determina quais opções de granularidade estão disponíveis.
-Por exemplo, você pode selecionar somente **[!UICONTROL Hourly]** se tiver um período de um ou dois dias selecionado.
-Você pode selecionar somente **[!UICONTROL Yearly]** a granularidade se tiver mais de um ano selecionado.
+For example, you can select only **[!UICONTROL Hourly]** if you have a one or two day time frame selected.
+You can select only **[!UICONTROL Yearly]** granularity if you have more than one year selected.

-**Especificação da granularidade do relatório**
+**Para especificar a granularidade de um relatório**

 1. Gerar um relatório de tendências, como **[!UICONTROL Site Content]** > **[!UICONTROL Pages.]**
 1. Click the **[!UICONTROL View by]** link, then click a granularity.

 ## Executar um relatório de dia da semana {#task_67CC818ACC3749839B69BDB2ED9AE6B8}

-Etapas que descrevem como executar relatórios em um dia específico da semana, como em cada segunda-feira em um intervalo de datas específico.
+Etapas que descrevem como executar relatórios em um dia específico da semana como, por exemplo, a cada segunda-feira em um intervalo de datas específico.

 <!--